Sirenuse: Mythology

 Several sirens were said to have inhabited the islands, the most famous of whom were Parthenope, Leucosia, and Ligeia.
 One of them played the lyre, another sang, and another played the flute.
 They are mentioned in the 1st century BC by Strabo, the Greek Geographer and by Straton of Sardis in 120 AD.
 In ancient stories, the sirens were depicted as having bodies of a bird and human heads, but the medieval interpretations of the stories depicted them as mermaids.

 The terms Sirenai and Sirenusai, from the Latin Sirenusae, meaning indicate both the sirens themselves and their residence.

 The modern name, I Galli or The Cocks, references the bird-like form of the ancient sirens.

 History

 Originally the site of an ancient Roman anchorage, in the Middle Ages the islands became medieval fiefdoms of the 13th-century Emperor Frederick II and the Capetian House of Anjou.

 Isca

 The Neapolitan playwright Eduardo De Filippo purchased this island, which was later owned by his son Luca De Filippo.

 Isca has a villa and garden on the side facing the cliff (and, thus, not visible if sailing behind the island).

 The island was described by the playwright’s wife, Isabella, in a book entitled, In mezzo al mare un'isola c'è... ("There is an island in the sea…").

-The property has been on and off the market for years, most recently a public listing of the three islands in 2011 was for US$268,000,000.
+The property has been on and off the market for years.
+A public listing of the three islands in 2011 was for US$268,000,000.